Help for mental health conditions

 Schedule it!
 Self-care often falls to the bottom of the list for people.
 Unless you make it a priority by scheduling the activity, it’s unlikely to happen, as other more pressing tasks will fill your day.

-First, I don't think the name “rotting” is doing it any favors as a healthy activity.
-At its core, I believe it's allowing yourself to rest without feeling guilty about it.
+At their core, I believe hurkle-durkling and bed-rotting are about allowing yourself to rest without feeling guilty about it.
 However, with any activity, we want to ask ourselves whether what we did was productive, pleasurable or improved our mood.

-If someone decides their whole evening will be spent “bed-rotting” and they find they really enjoyed it and their mood improved, that's great.
+If someone decides to spend time hurkle-durkling or bed-rotting, and they find they really enjoyed it and their mood improved, that’s great.

 However, they may do the same thing the next day and find they did not enjoy it so much and were more depressed after being on their phone for a few hours.
-More and more, research is pointing to the negative impacts of social media and phone usage on our mental health — particularly young adults' mental health.
-This activity could become problematic if people spend the bulk of their time “bed-rotting” without realizing the negative effect it’s having on their mood and motivation.
+More and more, research is pointing to the negative impacts of social media and phone usage on our mental health — particularly young adults’ mental health.
+These activities could become problematic if people spend the bulk of their time hurkle-durkling or bed-rotting without realizing the negative effect it’s having on their mood and motivation.

 Make sure you have other activities that make you feel good or that allow you to rest and recharge.
 Incorporate those self-care activities with the demands to be productive.

-People can fall into the trap of avoiding activities and turning to “bed-rotting” due to feeling overwhelmed or down.
+People can fall into the trap of avoiding activities and turn to lounging in bed due to feeling overwhelmed or down.
 If you’re having a hard time engaging in meaningful or pleasant activities on your own, a trusted friend or health care professional may be able to help.

 Too much time in bed can lead to sleep onset issues or frequent wakeups during sleeping hours.
 We want to limit our time in bed so that when our head hits the pillow at night, it’s a sign to our brain that it’s time to sleep.
 If you spend too much time in your bed doing other activities (for example, spending time on your phone, working, watching a show), then it takes longer to quiet the mind to fall asleep.
 It’s best to find a comfortable spot outside of the bedroom to do these activities, then only go to your bed when you’re ready to sleep.

-People with chronic issues, such as chronic pain conditions, should be very intentional with this activity.
+People with chronic issues, such as chronic pain conditions, should be very intentional with lounging in bed.
 Physical pain often leads to inactivity and worsening mood over time.
 While you may need to rest an acute injury, people with chronic pain generally benefit from pacing themselves with a daily schedule that includes important activities and time to rest.

 Spending too much time in bed can put chronic pain sufferers at risk for increased pain and health complications.

-To avoid becoming destructive to your mental health, bed-rotting should be an activity that’s used infrequently.
-Intermix this self-care activity with other activities that bring you pleasure or rest as well feeling productive.
+To avoid becoming destructive to your mental health, hurkle-durkling and bed-rotting should be used infrequently.
+Intermix these self-care activities with other activities that bring you pleasure or rest as well as feeling productive.
 For example, people may escape into their phones to avoid thinking about how messy their room is rather than focus on one small part of the room to clean.
 Cleaning a small, realistic part of a room can help you feel productive and help improve your mood.
 Make specific goals or plans for the day to ensure you have a good mix of pleasurable and meaningful activities.

 Ohio State offers personalized, compassionate care for your mental health concerns.